janvanrijn/metalearning/2023ECMLPKDDworkshop.md

 Submissions go through [the Conference Management Tool](https://cmt3.research.microsoft.com/ECMLPKDDworkshop2023/){:target="_blank" rel="noopener"}.

+Please use the [template suggested by the organisation of ECML/PKDD](https://resource-cms.springernature.com/springer-cms/rest/v1/content/19238648/data/v6){:target="_blank" rel="noopener"}

 ### Format of the Workshop

 The workshop will last a half a day.
 It will include: